 Mr. Chairman, there is another reason for Americans to increase savings.
 The sagging U.S. savings rate of the 1980's was fortunately offset by a surge in foreign capital in-flows.
-In effect, the significant excess savings of many of our competition bolstered the domestic savings lack.
+In effect, the significant excess savings of many of our competition bolstered the domestic actions and the same same same savings.